 We prosecute cases before the tribunal, or we instruct an external solicitor to do so.
 We notify certain parties about the referral.

 We collect further information as necessary and prepare a statement of allegations.
 We send this to the tribunal.
 If the tribunal decides there is case to answer, they will set a "pre-listing day" and notify you, serving you with copies of the statement and evidence.
 The pre-listing is an administrative procedure at which a final date and time estimate is decided.

 Hearings are usually in public.
 But, on application of either party, the tribunal can consent to a private hearing in exceptional cases.

 You can appear in person or be represented by a solicitor or barrister.
-If you are a solicitor, the Solicitors Assistance Scheme has a list of members who offer advice and representation.
+Please note there are various sources of advice and support which can be found by going to the following link on our website: www.sra.org.uk/support.
 If you do not appear without good reason, the case can be heard in your absence.
 For more detail, visit www.solicitorstribunal.org.uk.

 The tribunal usually announces its decision immediately.
 Findings are released later and, in most cases, are then available to the public.
 It is then possible to appeal the decision.
 Once an order has been filed with us, it is enforceable as an order of the High Court.

 Either party can appeal to the High Court.
 Unless this is specifically ordered by the tribunal or the court, commencing an appeal does not suspend the tribunal's order.
 An appeal can take many months to be heard.

 If you are a subject individual whose conduct has been referred to the tribunal, you can contact us.

 Powers of the Solicitors Disciplinary Tribunal

 The power to discipline solicitors is set out in section 47 of the Solicitors Act 1974.